 - 16. Enter the amount to be collected. - 17.
 Select each line item you want to place money on.
 Each line item will have a pop up window where you will enter the amount that needs to be placed on that specific line item.
 Click Apply after each amount. - 18.
-Click Yes to Confirm Completion of Line Item Distribution. - 19.
-Select Tender Type.
+Click Yes to Confirm Completion of Line-Item Distribution. - 19.
+Select Tender Type b.
+Checks: Enter Check # (9601)